MURAHUL29/Diwali_sales_data_analysis/README.md

 # Diwali_sales_data_analysis
-analyze the data for improvement  in sales and visualize the data through charts.
+Analyze the data for improvement  in sales and visualizes the data through charts.
+Analyze Diwali sales data to improve customer experience and sales